Costs of Spread Betting

 Overnight financing charges

 If, for example, you decide to go long £10 per point on UK Company ABC, at 435p.
 The trade is doing well and the price has increased to 450p at the end of the day.
 However, it is still some way from your target price of 480.
 You decide to keep the trade open overnight.
-Assuming a LIBOR rate of 3%, the overnight financing is calculated as:
+Assuming an illustrative LIBOR rate of 0.73%, the overnight financing is calculated as:

 Please note that you must have sufficient funds in your account to cover the financing charge.